Our Non-profit Lawyers Want You to Succeed

-During the formation process, our non-profit lawyers at High Swartz use their expertise to address potential issues and craft long-term strategies.
-From organization, including, board setup, bylaws, preparation of all governing documents, including Document Retention Policies, Conflict of Interest Policy and Whistleblower Policies, etc. Our attorneys also assist with structuring fiscal sponsorship arrangements and applying for non-profit recognition by the Internal Revenue Service and state.
-The attorneys of High Swartz will work with you at each step of the journey.
+Our non-profit lawyers use their expertise to address potential issues and craft long-term strategies during the formation process.
+For example, we start by working with your non-profit on critical concerns relating to board setup, bylaws, and governing documents.
+That includes drafting document retention policies, a conflict of interest policy, whistleblower policies, etc. In addition, our non-profit lawyers assist you with structuring fiscal sponsorship arrangements and applying for non-profit recognition by the Internal Revenue Service and the state.
+So our lawyers work with you at each step of the journey.

 Any person starting a non-profit in Pennsylvania needs to be aware of the legal requirements for operating a non-profit.
-The legal requirements for formation and operation of a non-profit corporation are very similar to those of a for-profit corporation with one difference, there is no private profit motive for a non-profit.
-The revenues of a non-profit must go to the non-profit mission.
+The legal requirements for formation and operation of a non-profit corporation are similar to those of a for-profit corporation.
+However, the significant difference is the no-profit motivation.
+As a result, the revenues of a non-profit must go to the non-profit mission.

-The key thing that any founder (or founders) of a non-profit must always remember when starting out, that the non-profit must be structured like a business: have directors and officers (president, treasurer, secretary), formal by-laws which address corporate structure, and meetings.
-Upon formation, all corporate actions must be recorded, especially if there is a plan to seek federal income tax exemption.
-Pennsylvania non-profits must also satisfy Pennsylvania’s requirements for Charitable Organizations, especially if they intend to solicit funds from the public.
+When starting, the critical thing that any founder (or founders) of a non-profit must never forget is that the non-profit must be structured like a business.
+Appropriate structuring requires directors and officers (president, treasurer, secretary), formal bylaws that address corporate structure, and meetings.
+In addition, upon formation, all corporate actions must be recorded, especially if there is a plan to seek federal income tax exemption.
+Finally, Pennsylvania non-profits must also satisfy Pennsylvania's requirements for Charitable Organizations, especially if they intend to solicit funds from the public.

-Once the idea for the non-profit is developed, the founder needs to determine, if will it have members, how membership will be determined and how those members will choose the Board of Directors.
-If it will not have members, it must be decided how the Board of Directors will choose their successors to determine the and how and to satisfy the required corporate formalities.
+Once the idea for the non-profit comes to fruition, the founder needs to determine, if will it have members, how membership will be determined, and how those members will choose the Board of Directors.
+In addition, if it will not have members, it must be decided how the Board of Directors will select their successors to determine the and how and to satisfy the required corporate formalities.

-Once a non-profit is formed our attorneys will continue to work with your organization and its financial and tax professionals to insure ongoing compliance with federal and state non-profit laws.
-Non-profit lawyers of High Swartz provide a full range of services to assist with the continued success of each non-profit it serves including:
+Once a non-profit forms, our attorneys will continue to work with your organization and its financial and tax professionals to insure ongoing compliance with federal and state non-profit laws.
+As a result, non-profit lawyers at High Swartz provide a full range of services to assist with the continued success of each non-profit it serves including: